Jamesits/docker-ripe-atlas/README.md

 docker run -d --restart=always -v /var/run/docker.sock:/var/run/docker.sock:ro -v /lib/modules:/lib/modules:ro --cap-drop=ALL --cap-add=NET_RAW --cap-add=NET_ADMIN --cap-add=SYS_MODULE --net=host --name=ipv6nat robbertkl/ipv6nat:latest
 ```

 Then start the RIPE Atlas container with argument `--net=ripe-atlas-network`.

+Note this might break your network and your mileage may vary.
+You should swap `eth0` with your primary network adapter name, and if you use static IPv6 assignment instead of SLAAC, change `accept_ra` to `0`.

 ### Auto Update